Scientific-Computing-Lab/compar/README.md

 ### Know Your Flags

 **Required Flags:**
-* -wd (or --working_directory): Specify the working directory path to your code.
+* -input_dir (or --input_directory_path): Specify the path to your input files' directory.
-* -dir (or --input_dir): Specify the path to the directory of your input files.
+* -output_dir (or --output_directory_path): Specify the path to the directory that will contain the output files.
+* -name (or --project_name): Specify the name of your project.
 * -main_file_r_p (or --main_file_rel_path): Relative path to the main C file.
   * Default = "".